mberrouk/Net_practice/README.md

 	- These are used inside a network.
 These types of IP addresses provide a way for devices to communicate with a router and the other devices on the private home network.
 Private IP addresses can be set manually or assigned automatically by the router.
+- **Dynamic/Static ip:**
+	- Private IP and public IP are either dynamic or static, which means that, respectively, they either change or they don't.
+	- An IP address that is assigned by a DHCP server is a dynamic IP.
+If a device doesn't have DHCP enabled or doesn't support DHCP, then the IP address must be assigned manually, in which case it's called a statis IP address.
+		- Dynamic IP:
+		Always keep changing.
+It is temporary and are allocated to a device every time it connects to the web.
+		- Static IP:
+		Static IP address never changes, but it can be altered as part of routine network administra		tion.